openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: None

 *Lambda expression with receiver* defines an instance of a *function type with receiver* (see :ref:`Function Types with Receiver`).

-It looks almost the same as ordinary lambda expression (see :ref:`Lambda Expressions`), except that the first parameter is mandatory, and keyword ``this`` is used as its name:
+It looks almost the same as an ordinary lambda expression (see :ref:`Lambda Expressions`), except that the first parameter is mandatory, and the keyword ``this`` is used as its name:

 .. code-block:: abnf

     lambdaExpressionWithReceiver:
+        annotationUsage? typeParameters?
-        typeParameters? '(' receiverParameter (',' lambdaParameterList)? ')'
+        '(' receiverParameter (',' lambdaParameterList)? ')'
         returnType? throwMark? '=>' lambdaBody
         ;

+The usage of annotations is defined in :ref:`Using Annotations`.

-The keyword ``this`` can be used inside a *lamdba expression with receiver* and it corresponds the first parameter:
+The keyword ``this`` can be used inside a *lamdba expression with receiver*, It corresponds to the first parameter:

 .. code-block:: typescript
    :linenos: